Where was your favorite place to live?

 But, however unimaginable or unattainable your dream may have been from the beginning, you only get there in the end by loving what you do and following all those little paths.

-To see all of Amanda’s current designs for CB2, go here.
+To see all current Slate Design furniture by Amanda Ip for CB2, go here.